Frequently Asked Questions

 The Sabine Pass export terminal can currently produce 7,770,000 gallons per day (as compared to 250,000 gallons per day for the Tacoma facility) and has another 38 million gallons per day of liquefaction capacity currently under construction and expected to be on line within 2 years.

 The Tacoma LNG facility is much smaller in scale and has an entirely different purpose than an export facility.
 The Tacoma facility is not an export facility, but will meet the needs of PSE’s local gas utility customers by providing additional gas supply during times of peak demand.
 It will also be a fueling facility for a limited number of ships switching to clean LNG fuel from much dirtier burning diesel.

 The Tacoma LNG facility is not an export facility.
 It is too small to compete with facilities designed for the export market.

 LNG will not be shipped out of the PSE facility.
 It is not an export terminal.
 It will store LNG for local use by PSE customers during the cold winter months and it will be a fueling facility for a limited number of ships that no longer want to burn diesel.

 The facility has a contract with TOTE to provide approximately 900,000 gallons of LNG per week.
-The facility has about the same amount of currently uncontracted capacity that will eventually be sold to another transportation customer such as the Washington State Ferries or another ship operator.
+The facility has about 875,000 gallons of currently uncontracted production capacity that will eventually be sold to another transportation customer such as the Washington State Ferries or another ship operator.